Medically reviewed on 17-August-2023

 Going on holiday

 We would advise waiting around 10 days following surgery before you take any trips away, as your eyes will need time to heal and it’s best to stay close to home in case you have any concerns or need additional treatment.
 This is particularly important if you’re thinking of travelling by aeroplane, even if it is a short flight, as the atmosphere inside an aeroplane is extremely dry.

 If you follow the guidelines mentioned above, you can ensure that your recovery from laser eye surgery is as smooth and complication-free as possible.
 Remember that every patient is different though, so it’s crucial to listen to the advice from your ophthalmic surgeon and ask them any questions you may have.

 If you’ve still got questions about laser eye surgery, we’d love to help.
-Come along to one of our open evenings to learn more about the treatments we offer, or book a free, no obligation consultation with one of our expert ophthalmic surgeons to find out if you could be suitable for laser eye surgery.
+Book a free, no obligation consultation with one of our expert ophthalmic surgeons to find out if you could be suitable or read more about our comprehensive aftercare programme.

 Mr Shortt is a leading ophthalmic surgeon and an expert in the fields of cornea, cataract and refractive surgery.